Listen to the Cancer.Net Podcast: When the Doctor Says Cancer, adapted from this content.

 You are not alone as you cope with your cancer diagnosis and treatment.
 Find support from family, friends, and community resources to manage emotional, practical, and financial issues.

 Emotional support.
-You may experience complex emotions during your diagnosis and treatment.
-In addition to talking with your health care team, discuss your concerns with family members and friends.
-Consider joining a support group to share your experience and learn from others facing similar situations.
+You may have complex emotions during your diagnosis and treatment.
+Discuss your concerns with your health care team, family members, and friends.
+Consider joining a support group to share your experience and learn from others in similar situations.

-Other outlets to express your emotions and relieve stress include:
+Other ways to express your emotions and relieve stress include:

 Practical support.
 As you deal with your cancer diagnosis and treatment, you may wonder how you can manage your normal responsibilities, including work and parenting.
 This is a time to ask for and accept help from others.
 There are many practical steps you can take to manage stress.